SRAVANTHIMURUKURI18/ai-support-chatbot/README.md

 ## Selected Approach

-The **Rule-Based Approach** was selected because the College Helpdesk domain contains predefined services and structured workflows.
+The **Hybrid Approach** was selected because the College Helpdesk consists of both **structured student service workflows** and **knowledge-based information retrieval**.

 Examples include:

+- Login and Registration
 - Password Reset
-- Ticket Creation
-- Ticket Listing
+- Ticket Creation and Ticket Listing
-- FAQ Retrieval

-Since these tasks are deterministic, rule-based intent detection provides faster execution without requiring expensive LLM classification.
+- Chat History and Announcements
+- College Handbook Queries (Hostel Rules, Bus Timings, Fee Information, Attendance, etc.)

+Structured workflows are handled using **rule-based intent detection and state management**, ensuring fast and predictable execution.
+Knowledge-based queries are handled through **semantic retrieval using FAISS and HuggingFace embeddings**, which retrieves the most relevant information from the college handbook.
+Dynamic student-related operations such as ticket management, profiles, and chat history are performed using **SQLite and SQLAlchemy**.

+This hybrid design combines the speed and reliability of rule-based routing with the flexibility of semantic search, while avoiding the latency and cost of external LLM APIs.

 ---